Miller twist rule

-Miller twist rule is a mathematical formula derived by Don Miller to determine the rate of twist to apply to a given bullet to provide optimum stability using a rifled barrel.
+Miller twist rule is a mathematical formula derived by American physical chemist and historian of science Donald G. Miller (1927–2012) to determine the rate of twist to apply to a given bullet to provide optimum stability using a rifled barrel.
 Miller suggests that, while Greenhill's formula works well, there are better and more precise methods for determining the proper twist rate that are no more difficult to compute.

 Formula

 The following formula is one recommended by Miller: